Tracing Moral Foundations in Large Language Models

-In contrast, \textit{\textbf{Qwen}} exhibits a distinct "U-shaped" trajectory (Figure~\ref{fig:layer_qwen_instruct} and~\ref{fig:layer_qwen_30b}).
-In \texttt{Qwen2.5-7B-Instruct}, alignment starts high in the early layers (Layer 3), particularly for \textit{Authority} and \textit{Care}, suggesting an early capture of surface-level moral semantics.
-This is followed by a significant dip in the middle layers (7--15).
-Finally, alignment resurges sharply in the deep layers, peaking at Layer 23, with \textit{Fairness} achieving the highest separation.
+In contrast, the \texttt{Qwen} models exhibit a distinct ``U-shaped'' trajectory (Figures~\ref{fig:layer_qwen_instruct} and~\ref{fig:layer_qwen_30b}).
+In \texttt{Qwen2.5-7B-Instruct}, alignment starts high in the early layers (Layer~3), particularly for \textit{Authority} and \textit{Care}, suggesting an early capture of surface-level moral semantics.
+This is followed by a significant dip in the middle layers (7–15).
+Finally, alignment resurges sharply in the deep layers, peaking at Layer~23, with \textit{Fairness} reaching the highest separation.
 On the other hand, in \texttt{Qwen3-30B}, alignment remains low across Layers 7 to 35 with very few rises.
 However, alignment for all foundations increases sharply at Layer~39, especially for \textit{Sanctity} and \textit{Fairness}.
-The divergence—\texttt{Llama} peaking in the middle versus \texttt{Qwen} peaking at the boundaries—suggests that different architectures may sequence the "crystallization" of moral concepts differently, with \texttt{Qwen} potentially disentangling these concepts during both initial processing and final readout preparation.
+The divergence—\texttt{Llama} models peaking in the middle versus \texttt{Qwen} models peaking at the boundaries—suggests that different architectures may sequence the ``crystallization'' of moral concepts differently, with \texttt{Qwen} models potentially disentangling these concepts during both initial processing and final readout preparation.

-\paragraph{Semantic Grounding of SAE Features} We qualitatively grounded these sparse features by analyzing their top-activating contexts and mapping them to MF categories using an LLM-assisted procedure with human validation (see Tables~\ref{tab:semantic_features_llama} and \ref{tab:semantic_features_qwen}, \ref{tab:semantic_features_llama_base}, and ~\ref{tab:semantic_features_qwen3_30b}).
+\paragraph{Semantic Grounding of SAE Features} We qualitatively grounded these sparse features by analyzing their top-activating contexts and mapping them to MF categories using an LLM-assisted procedure with human validation (see Tables~\ref{tab:semantic_features_llama}, \ref{tab:semantic_features_qwen}, \ref{tab:semantic_features_llama_base}, and ~\ref{tab:semantic_features_qwen3_30b}).
 Details of our human evaluation process are shown in Section \ref{sec:human_eval}.

 We find that SAE features decompose abstract foundations into granular, interpretable mechanisms.
-For example, in Table \ref{tab:semantic_features_llama}, \textit{Care} features in \texttt{Llama} separate into distinct clusters tracking ``descriptions of physical suffering'' (e.g., Feature L23.44965) and ``emotional distress'' (e.g., Feature L19.90260).
+For example, in Table \ref{tab:semantic_features_llama}, \textit{Care} features in \texttt{Llama-3.1-8B-Instruct} separate into distinct clusters tracking descriptions of physical suffering'' (e.g., Feature L23.44965) and emotional distress'' (e.g., Feature L19.90260).
 Similarly, \textit{Authority} decomposes into features tracking "government regulatory frameworks" and "hierarchical role definitions".

 When examining the base model, \texttt{Llama-3.1-8B-Base} (Table \ref{tab:semantic_features_llama_base}), we observe a high density of \textit{Care} features that activate in developmental and protective contexts.
 Specifically, the model isolates "early childhood development and child-focused care" (Feature L7.114048) from broader "safety-oriented policy" (Feature L23.20681).
 Interestingly, we also identify two rare \textit{Sanctity} features (e.g. Feature L15.18957) labeled as "Christian children’s religious and moral education," suggesting that certain moral foundations are crystallized through specific cultural and educational lenses even in base models.